Chris McCullough: Anyang KGC (2019–2020)

-In 2019, McCullough signed with the Anyang KGC of the Korean Basketball League.
+In July 2019, McCullough signed with the Anyang KGC of the Korean Basketball League.

 Rytas Vilnius (2020)

 On August 28, 2020, McCullough signed with Rytas Vilnius.
 On October 3, McCullough was suspended by Rytas Vilnius because he was suspected of escaping from a car accident after the Lithuanian Police found abandoned and damaged Jeep Renegade, which was given to McCullough by the club, in a parking lot and launched an investigation.
-The Rytas allowed McCullough to return to the team on 12 October as he deeply regretted the incident of violating the club's internal rules and convinced head coach Donaldas Kairys that he is motivated to play.
-He played his first game after the suspension on 17 October and scored 13 points, while the Rytas achieved a 60–98 victory versus the Neptūnas Klaipėda.
+The Rytas allowed McCullough to return to the team on October 12 as he deeply regretted the incident of violating the club's internal rules and convinced head coach Donaldas Kairys that he is motivated to play.
+He played his first game after the suspension on October 17 and scored 13 points, while the Rytas achieved a 60–98 victory versus the Neptūnas Klaipėda.
 On November 10, it was reported that Rytas was parting ways with McCullough.

-Al-Ahli (2021)
+Second stint with Anyang KGC (2020–2021)

+On November 30, 2020, McCullough signed with Anyang KGC, replacing Earl Clark.
+On March 9, 2021, he was replaced by Jared Sullinger.

-On June 2, 2021, McCullough was reported to have signed with Al-Ahli of the Bahraini Premier League.
+On June 2, 2021, McCullough was reported to have signed with Al-Ahli of the Bahraini Premier League, he didn't play any games for the team.